 Luckily, individuals with hemiplegic or monoplegic cerebral palsy will have normal upper-limb functions on one side.

-However, this can result in developmental disregard (when children develop a habit of not using their affected arm), which causes the neglected arm to get even weaker.
+However, this can result in developmental disregard (when children develop a habit of not using their affected arm), which causes the neglected arm to get even weaker and less functional.

 Even if the affected arm has very mild motor impairments, most children with hemiplegia will favor and use the unaffected arm while disregarding the affected one.